Characterization of Fully Coupled FBSDE in Terms of Portfolio Optimization: Maximal Sub-Solutions of FBSDEs and Utility

 which is given by

 As mentioned in the introduction, existence and uniqueness of a maximal sub-solution depend foremost on the integrability of the positive part of $F$, admissibility conditions on the local martingale part, and the properties of the generator -- positivity, lower semi-continuity, convexity in $z$ and monotonicity in $y$ or joint convexity in $(y,z)$.
 In this paper though, we removed the condition on the generator in terms of positivity to the optimization problem we are looking at.
-In order to guarantee the existence and uniqueness of a maximal sub-solution, we need the following admissibility condition. \begin{definition} A sub-solution $(Y,Z)$ to \eqref{eq:03} is called \emph{admissible} if for every $b$ in $\mathcal{D}$, and $c$ in $bmo$ such that $\int M^{bc}g^{\ast}(b,c)dt$ is of class $(D)$, then $M^{bc}Y^+$ is of class $(D)$. \end{definition} Given a strategy $\hat{\pi}$, we denote by
+In order to guarantee the existence and uniqueness of a maximal sub-solution, we need the following admissibility condition. \begin{definition} A sub-solution $(Y,Z)$ to \eqref{eq:03} is called \emph{admissible} if $\int_{}^{} M^{bc}( Z-Yc)\cdot dW$ is in $\mathcal{H}^1$ for every $(b,c)$ in $\mathcal{P}^g$. \end{definition} Given a \emph{terminal condition} $F$, we denote by